-This course provides private lessons in piano, guitar, wind or percussion instruments (providing qualified teachers are available).
+This course provides private lessons in voice (providing qualified teachers are available).
 The student will be assigned a teacher with whom he/she will study.
 One half-hour lesson will be attended each week.
 At the end of the semester, each student will perform in a recital.
 The course may be selected as a humanities or elective credit four times in sequence.
 Permission is required to register.
 The purpose of this course is to improve the student's ability to perform musically.